ngardiner/ngardiner.github.io/ha.md

 Xiaomi Door and Window Sensors can be placed at the edge of window, door and drawer openings to detect when a door, window or drawer is opened.
 These sensors are extremely important for Security functionality, in that they can detect intrusions and door opening states regardless of the state of other sensors.

 This is a layered security approach, where failure of other sensor mechanisms are accommodated for with immediate alarms triggered on opening of doors in secured areas of the property.

+#### Wireless Switches

+Xiaomi Wireless Switches are small battery powered zigbee devices, which can be mounted on walls, tables, or even carried around.
+During tests, button presses were picked up from several rooms away without issues.
+The switches are capable of three different events - Click, Double Click and Long Click.

+These buttons are used for a number of different purposes.
+Due to the use of Yeelight

 ### Whole-house Audio